-In the morning we leave Mae Hong Son behind and ride to Khun Yuam.
-It is a great winding road with wide bends.
-In Khun Yuam we visit the local Museum.
+We leave Mae Hong Son and ride to Khun Yuam.
+It is a great twisted road with wide bends.
+In Khun Yuam we visit the local museum.
 The Imperial Japanese Army troops were stationed in Khun Yuam during the construction of a highway intended to cross Burma to India.
-Tip: Ask the museum staff to show the video about history (approx. 10 min, included).
-Besides the museum, there is a great Coffee Shop and a 7/11 store.

-From Khun Yuam we continue to Mae Chaem on great twisty back roads.
-Lunch at a little local restaurant.
-We continue up to the top of Doi Inthanon, which at 2,565 meters is the highest mountain in Thailand.
+We continue to Mae Chaem on great twisty back roads.
+We eat lunch at a local restaurant.
+We continue to the top of Doi Inthanon, which at 2,565 meters is the highest mountain in Thailand.

-The next stop is the Wachiratharn Waterfall – an impressive and powerful 80 m high waterfall.
+Our next stop is the Wachiratharn Waterfall, – an impressive and powerful 80 m high waterfall.
 From here we ride the last part of Doi Inthanon national park.
-Once down in the valley, we have another 50 km to our Service Center in Chiang Mai where we expect to arrive around 5 PM.
-Transfer to your hotel in Chiang Mai followed by farewell dinner.
-Overnight in Chiang Mai.
+Once we are down in the valley, we drive the last 50 km to our Service Center in Chiang Mai, where we return the bikes.
+Thereafter, transfer to our hotel in Chiang Mai, followed by farewell dinner.

 Day 10: Departure Chiang Mai - Home Travel